Sunday, 15 July 2007

 The sun shone serenely, without great heat.
 We entered a forest and began to descend to the river, hearing the bells before we caught sight of Luzech, which was our destination for the day.

-At Luzech the Lot makes the same sort of exaggerated loop that the Tarn does at Ambialet, with only a few metres of land separating the two bridges, and on those few metres the main square is crammed.
-It was formerly a canal but was filled in for reasons unknown.
+At Luzech the Lot makes the same sort of exaggerated loop that the Tarn does at Ambialet, with only a few metres of road separating the two bridges, and on those few metres the main shopping centre is crammed.
+The road was formerly a canal but was filled in for reasons unknown.

-True to our golden rule, we first sought out the Office of Tourism, which was around the corner from the square, but found it closed, as it was just after noon.
+True to our golden rule, we first sought out the Office of Tourism, which was just around the corner, but found it closed, as it was slightly after noon.

 This required thought.
 We found a piece of grass behind a low hedge, in front of the gendarmerie, and retired there to have lunch.
 Realising that we had hardly any water and every likelihood of having to continue walking, Keith looked around the nearby sports complex for a tap, but found none.

 I went back to the house of the rose-pruning man and found him and his wife having lunch under a pergola.
-When I said we were thinking of pressing on to Prayssac, they suggested that Albas was nearer, and had both camping and eating, as well as a beautiful position above the river.
+When I said we were thinking of pressing on to Prayssac (about fifteen kilometres downstream), they suggested that Albas was nearer, and had both camping and eating, as well as a beautiful position above the river.

 Having kindly filled our water bottles for the journey, they sent us off with the courtesy that is seemingly ingrained in French society, at least in the provinces.

-It was only six kilometres further to our destination, once again through a green ocean of vines.
-We saw Albas from a distance and it was indeed a pretty little place, perched on a slab of rock rising vertically from the water.
+It was only six kilometres further to Albas, once again through a green ocean of vines.
+We saw the village from a distance and it was indeed a pretty little place, perched on a slab of rock rising vertically from the water.

-The church was at the top of the village and from there a small road, lined with stone cottages (including a restaurant), led down steeply to river level, where there was a spindly metal bridge, possibly a temporary replacement for an earlier one.
+The church was at the top, and from there a small road, lined with stone cottages (including a restaurant), led down steeply to river level, where there was a spindly metal bridge, possibly a temporary replacement for an earlier one.
 At the bottom, an outdoor bar was packed with Sunday drinkers.
 Beyond that was a weir with a hydro-electric plant, then the camping ground.